DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-07-15-routes-into-teaching.md

 ### Undergraduate initial teacher training (UGITT)

 Undergraduate ITT is a 3 to 4-year course for trainees without a first degree.
-If successful, trainees will study towards an undergraduate degree, leading directly to QTS.
+If successful, trainees will be awarded an undergraduate degree and QTS.

 ### Teacher degree apprenticeship (TDA)